What products does CAPITALAB support and in which currencies?

 For which clients do you provide services?

-The services are provided to clients globally from BGC Brokers LP’s London offices.
+The services are provided to clients globally from BGC Brokers LP’s London and Singapore offices.

 What are the types of clients that can use your service?

-We partner with a wide range of market participants across the globe including major banks, large derivatives dealers and hedge fund managers.
+We partner with a wide range of market participants across the globe including major banks, large derivatives dealers, hedge fund managers and Central Counterparties.

 What are the unique characteristics of the Swaptioniser service?

 Swaptioniser is the first multilateral compression service that supports Interest Rate Options.
-While applied to swaptions, our proprietary technology is instrument-independent and can be applied to other products and asset classes.
+While applied to swaptions, caps and floors our proprietary technology is instrument-independent and is applied to other products and asset classes.

-Typically once a month for a multilateral run.
-CAPITALAB also organises bilateral compression between clients as requested by them from time to time.
+Typically once a month for both multilateral compression runs and Initial Margin Optimisation.
+Capitalab also organises bilateral compression between clients as requested by them from time to time.